Healthdirect Free Australian health advice you can count on.

 Check out the Live Lighter guide for how to do these strength exercises.

-If you prefer to use equipment, strength-training equipment includes:
+If you prefer to use equipment, some options include:

 • resistance bands

-Hand weights and resistance bands are inexpensive.
-You can store them easily.
-Incorrect use can be dangerous.
-It is important to learn how to use these properly to avoid injury.
+It's important to learn how to use hand weights and resistance bands correctly.
+You will need to control how you move them to avoid injury.
 Start with light weights or gentle resistance until you improve your technique.

 How do I avoid injury while strength training?

-The best way to avoid injury is to learn the correct technique, also called form, for each type of strength-building exercise.
-If you are using strength training to recover from illness or an existing injury, talk to your doctor, physiotherapist or exercise physiologist.
-They can advise you on the best way to avoid injury, and the exercises that will best help you to recover.
+If you are using strength training to recover from illness or injury, talk to your doctor or exercise professional.
+They can guide you on the best way to avoid injury and the exercises that will suit you.

 How do I stay motivated while strength training?

 Try mixing up your exercise routine to keep it fun and engaging.
-For example, you might train in your local park or gym once a week, and train with a friend once a week.
-When training with a friend, you can motivate each other and share your goals and successes.
+For example, you might train in your gym once a week, and train outside with a friend once a week.

 Learn more here about the development and quality assurance of healthdirect content.